CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 ### Enhancing the ability to query reports and items

-The first problem to solve for is how to efficiently query how items flow from a report from a sender to a receiver.
+The first problem to solve for is how to efficiently query how items flow from a sender to a receiver.
 This is currently captured via the report and item lineages; this is a graph structure where each item and report has a link to its parent.
 Some example questions that a solution would need to solve for is: